 innovative program designed to recruit, train, employ and retain

 low-income diverse young adults in the City of Saint Paul.
 The

-project includes three major components: a pre-EMS class, an intensive Emergency Medical Technician (EMT)
+project includes three major components: an Intro to EMS class (pre-EMS), an intensive Emergency Medical Technician (EMT)

 certification and firefighter awareness course, a